 The upshot of the study activity, for the moment, was a renewed plea for consideration of M-2 development (from Itek), and a decision that Itek was--for the moment, at least--not to expend funds on M-2 development additional to those earlier spent.
-As Colonel Howard explained to Colonel John Martin in May, the underlying problem was not merely the choice of a follow-on search system, but that in the absence of any new development requirement Itek had no challenge--a disturbing circumstance in light of the fact that Itek was "the most successful satellite reconnaissance team in the U.S."
+As Colonel Howard explained to Colonel John Martin in May, the underlying problem was not merely the choice of a follow-on search system, but that in the absence of any new development requirement Itek had no challenge-- a disturbing circumstance in light of the fact that Itek was "the most successful satellite reconnaissance team in the U.S."

-The Purcell Panel report of July 1963 said many things about the need for improvements in satellite reconnaissance, but for Corona the key aspect was a judgment that an improved Corona-M system (not an M-2, which was considered to be a new variant of Corona) afforded the greatest near-term opportunity for improving search returns.
+The Purcell Panel report of July 1963 said many things about the need for improvements in satellite reconnaissance, but for Corona the key aspect was a judgment that an improved Corona-M system afforded the greatest near-term opportunity for improving search coverage.
+Given the generally mixed opinions on Corona M-2, a budget constraint of some immediate importance, and the findings of the Purcell Panel and Greer's Evaluation Committe, McMillan in returns.
 E-6 did not then promise as much; a potential 6- to 8-foot resolution in the relatively distant future was the best that could be anticipated.
 That conclusion, and the abysmally poor flight performance of the E-6 system, caused its cancellation in 1962.
 The NPIC restatement of a need for 5-foot search resolution, early in 1963, caused consideration of re-engineering the E-6 (principally by adapting a Corona-style film recovery system to replace the highly unsatisfactory capsule system of the original E-6), but at that point Itek was offering the considerably cheaper M-2 version of Corona for consideration, and the M-2 also promised resolutions on the order of 5 to 6 feet.